Skip to main content

 What is sick and safe time?

-Sick and safe time is paid leave that employees in Minnesota can use for certain reasons, including when they are sick, to care for a sick family member or to seek assistance if they or a family member have experienced domestic abuse.
+Sick and safe time is paid leave employers must provide to employees in Minnesota that can be used for certain reasons, including when an employee is sick, to care for a sick family member or to seek assistance if an employee or their family member has experienced domestic abuse, sexual assault or stalking.

 Who is eligible for sick and safe time?